near/docs/docs/develop/contracts/as/intro.md

 ## Development {#development}

-If you choose to use `create-near-app`, we provide a set of helpful scripts in the `package.json` file that handle building and deployment as well as some useful local development automation.
+In most of our examples on [near.dev](http://near.dev), we provide a set of helpful scripts in the `package.json` file that handle building and deployment as well as some useful local development automation.

 You can run `npm run dev` to start working with the provided sample and `npm run start` to deploy the example (using a temporary dev account) to TestNet.

-See the full list of scripts in `create-near-app`'s `package.json`:
+See the full list of scripts in the `package.json`:

 ```json
 {